aledavidgueva/nestjs-schemas/README.md

 # Custom metadata storage for NestJS projects

-- New storage for custom metadata for schemas and props types.
+- New storage for custom metadata for schemas and props types, with access available for dev by service.
+- Organize decorator annotations in your schemas for better handling and readability.

 ## Usage